DekelKan/Public-README-Sample/README.md

   ***Note** -  Support & Maintenance are only available in the Premmisive MIT license version at [xs:code](https://xscode.com)

  ## Contributors
-   A big thank you to all these wonderful people who helped make this project come to life and keep on making it better!
+ A Huge thank you to all our contributors for the maintaining and support  this project.
+ Keep on making it better!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->